What is a crisis management plan (CMP)?

 The first step in developing a successful CMP is to recognize the different types of crises an organization might face and plan accordingly.
 By providing a well-documented set of responses to potential critical situations, a CMP allows an affected organization to act quickly should any serious incident occur.

 Types of crises

-- biological hazards such as foodborne illnesses and pandemics;
+- Biological hazards such as pandemics.

-- technology issues such as outages and cyberattacks.
+- Technology issues such as outages and cyber attacks.

-What you need to include in your crisis management plan
+Steps to create your crisis management plan

 Crisis management planning spans preparation, development of processes, and testing and training.

 An effective CMP should tackle the following initiatives: